elenaivan/qa-task/MobileREADME.md

 * we would need to write methods to interact with these objects from the mobile pages
 * flows and available features might be different than on an website
 * the tests would have to be adapted
-* to run the tests, we need to install the app on the device and make further configuration changes (the desired capabilities need to be extended) - http://appium.io/docs/en/writing-running-appium/caps/index.html#general-capabilities